wendell0218/GVA-Survey/README.md

   <img src="./assets/overview_caption.jpeg"/>
 </div>

-## 📚 Paper List
+## 📚 Cited Papers

-Here we list the most important references cited in our survey, as well as the papers we consider worth noting.
+Here we list the most important references cited in our survey, organized by different sections.
+We particularly focus on works that have made substantial impact or proposed innovative methodologies.

+Additionally, we note that some papers may be cited across multiple sections.
+For the convenience of researchers, we provide complete citation information under each section.

 ### Section 2: What is GVA?
 ![alt text](./assets/definition.png)